-At the three schools featured below, which include two public research and one regional university, aspiring professionals can earn an undergraduate degree in media arts; a graduate program in the same field of study can be found at the University of California in Los Angeles.
+At the four schools featured, which include two public research and one regional university, aspiring professionals can earn an undergraduate degree in media arts; a graduate program in the same field of study can be found at the University of California in Los Angeles.
 Although each program is different, undergraduate courses may include topics in 3-D computer imaging, filmmaking history and video operation.
+Three are highly ranked by U.S. News and World Report, and California College of the Arts has current filmmakers, or media artists, as faculty members.

 UCLA offers a Bachelor of Arts (B.A.) in Design Media Arts from the School of the Arts and Architecture.
 Students in this program learn about 3-D computer imaging and techniques for operating video equipment.